stealjs/steal/docs/pages/progressive-loading.md

 └── weather.html
 ```

-We will instead have this:
+With modlets we will have exactly this:

 ```
 .